daltonshaver/terrorism-analysis/README.md

 	- OEF-P Philippines (Operation Freedom Eagle), 6,101 attacks
 	- OEF-TS Trans Sahara (Operation Juniper Shield), 9,328 attacks
 	- OEF-HOA Horn of Africa, 7,077 attacks
-- I have begun to examine univariate statistics on all of the variables in each subset.
+- I have examined univariate statistics on all of the variables in each subset.
-- I have created a table of all possible variable combinations and the associated success rate, attack frequency, mean casualties, and total casualties.
-Using this table, I can determine which specific types of attacks have the highest success/casualty rates.
+-  I have organized the terrorist groups ("gname" variable) into more generalized groups in order to create a more accurate Logistic Regression model.
 - I have created a High Performance Logistic Regression model that predicts whether the attack will be successful or not.
 	- Predicted probabilities for each subset have been exported into three CSV files.
-	- I have created a table that includes all of the variable levels that are significant (a=0.05) in the model, as well as their associated p-values.
+	- I have created a tables that includes all of the coefficient estimates, standard errors, Degrees of Freedom, t values, p-values, and calculated odds.
-- I have organized the terrorist groups ("gname" variable) into more generalized groups in order to create a more accurate Logistic Regression model.
+- I have created bar charts examining the distributions of attacks with a predicted probability of 95% or greater.
+These can be used to determine similarities/differences in the success of varying components of a terrorist attack in three separate regions of the world.
 - I have imported all necessary shapefiles, and plotted all attack coordinates for each component of Operation Enduring Freedom.

 ## Difficulties
 - I am unsure of the key differences between the SAS Logistic Procedure and the SAS HPLogistic Procedure.
+- The predicted probabilities potentially have quite a bit of uncertainty, and would be accurate when describing them as confidence intervals.

+## Problems Solved
 - Why is the Degrees of Freedom for all variable levels in the Logistic Regression model infinite?
+		- This is the default option for the HPLOGISTIC procedure in SAS, using the z distribution.
+Setting the DDFM model option to DDFM=RESIDUAL sets the DF to a finite value allowing the use of a t distibution.
+The two methods are almost identical when using a large sample.

 ## Background
 For background information, refer to [Mapping Militants](https://cisac.fsi.stanford.edu/mappingmilitants).
 This website includes background information on most Islamic State terrorist cells in the world.